 The matrix was placed on a Mylar® strip, using a glass tile as a base, to obtain a flat surface.
 The resin was packed into the matrix, filling it with a single increment of resin.
 A strip of Mylar® was placed on the surface of the matrix with resin and light pressure was exerted with a glass tile to leave the surfaces flat, parallel and homogeneous, avoiding the formation of bubbles.
-The tile was removed and light-cured on the Mylar® strip for 20 seconds at a distance of 1 mm, according to the manufacturers' recommendations, using a Bluephase® light-curing lamp (Ivoclar Vivadent S: 050043, Schaan, Liechtenstein) with an intensity of 800 mW/cm2 and a wavelength range between 430-490 nm.
+The tile was removed and light-cured on the Mylar® strip for 20 seconds at a distance of 1 mm, according to the manufacturers' recommendations, using a Bluephase® light-curing lamp (Ivoclar Vivadent S: 050043, Schaan,

+Liechtenstein) with an intensity of 800 mW/cm2 and a wavelength range between 430-490 nm.
 This polymerization process was conducted on both bases of the resin cylinder (9).

-After the initial polymerization with light-curing lamp, the specimens were placed in a Binder® incubator (BD 53, 02-30792 Tuttlingen, Germany) for 24 hours, at a temperature of 37 °C, to finish the curing process of polymerization (9).
-After incubation, the surfaces were polished and finished with polishing discs (Praxis-TDV), going through the 4 sizes: coarse, medium, fine, and extra-fine grains.
-During this process, the measurements of each sample were rectified, checking if the surface presented irregularities or bubbles with a stereomicroscope (MOD stemi 305, 178762 New York, United States).
-Samples with irregularities on the surface, fissures, and bubbles were excluded and performed again, working only with samples that presented the appropriate measurements with smooth surfaces and parallel cylinder bases (figures 1A, 1B).
+After the initial polymerization by means of the light-curing lamp, the specimens were placed in a Binder® incubator (BD 53, 02-30792 Tuttlingen, Germany) for 24 hours, at a temperature of 37 °C, to finish the curing process. polymerization (9).
+Once the time in the incubator was over, the surfaces were polished and finished with polishing discs (Praxis-TDV), going through the 4 sizes of coarse, medium, fine and extra-fine grains.
+During this process, the measurements of each of the samples were rectified, it was observed if the surface presented irregularities or bubbles with a stereomicroscope (MOD stemi 305, 178762 New York, United States).
+Samples with irregularities on the surface, fissures and bubbles were excluded and performed again, working only with samples that presented the appropriate measurements, with smooth surfaces and parallel cylinder bases (figures 1A, 1B).